GroupProject2020/Ovito/doc/python/introduction/overview.rst

 Overview
 ==================================

-OVITO scripting interface provides full access to most of OVITO's program features.
-Using Python scripts, you can do many things that are already familiar from the graphical user interface (and even a few more):
+OVITO's scripting interface provides access to most of program features.
+Using Python scripting, you can do many things that are already familiar from the graphical user interface (and even a few more):

   * :ref:`Import data from external files <file_io_overview>`
   * :ref:`Apply modifiers to a dataset and configure them <modifiers_overview>`
+  * :ref:`Export data to a file <file_output_overview>`
-  * Set up a camera and render pictures or movies of the scene
+  * :ref:`Set up a camera and render pictures or movies of the scene <rendering_viewports>`
-  * Control the visual appearance of particles and other objects
+  * :ref:`Control the visual appearance of particles and other objects <rendering_display_objects>`
-  * Access per-particle properties and other analysis results computed by OVITO
+  * :ref:`Access per-particle properties and other analysis results computed by OVITO <particle_properties_intro>`
   * :ref:`Implement new types of modifiers <writing_custom_modifiers>`
-  * :ref:`Export data to a file <file_output_overview>`

-The following sections will introduce the essential concepts and walk you through different parts of OVITO's scripting framework.
+But first let's take a look at some essential concepts of OVITO's data model and the scripting framework.

 ------------------------------------
 OVITO's data pipeline architecture